-Jason C. Davis is a partner in the Firm's San Francisco office.
-His practice focuses on securities class actions and complex litigation involving equities, fixed-income, synthetic and structured securities issued in public and private transactions.
-He was on the trial team that won a unanimous jury verdict in the Household class
+Jason Davis is a partner in the Firm's San Francisco office where he practices securities class actions and complex litigation involving equities, fixed-income, synthetic and structured securities issued in public and private transactions.
+Davis was on the trial team in Jaffe v.
+Household Int'l, Inc., a securities class action that obtained a

-Previously, Mr. Davis focused on cross-border transactions, mergers and acquisitions at Cravath, Swaine and Moore LLP in New York.
+Prior to joining the Firm, Davis focused on cross-border transactions, mergers and acquisitions at Cravath, Swaine and Moore LLP in New York.

-Education B.A., Syracuse University, 1998; J.D., University of California at Berkeley, Boalt Hall School of Law, 2002 Honors/ Awards B.A., Summa Cum Laude , Syracuse University, 1998; International Relations Scholar of the year, Syracuse University; Teaching fellow, examination awards, Moot court award, University of California at Berkeley, Boalt Hall School of Law
+Education B.A., Syracuse University, 1998; J.D., University of California at Berkeley, Boalt Hall School of Law, 2002 Honors/ Awards B.A., Summa Cum Laude, Syracuse University, 1998; International Relations Scholar of the year, Syracuse University; Teaching fellow, examination awards, Moot court award, University of California at Berkeley, Boalt Hall School of Law